frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/student-applicant.md

 ### 3.1 Online Application via a Web Form

-A Student Applicant gets automatically created when a student applies oline.
+A Student Applicant gets automatically created when a student applies online.
 This can be made possible through the Student Applicant Web Form which is created by default in the system.
 Search for "[Web Form List](/docs/user/manual/en/website/web-form)" in the awesome bar to access the list of all the web forms in the system.

 Once the student applies, the status of the application by default is "Applied".
 You can either "Approve" or "Reject" the form.